 Sleeplessness refers to the recording machine which has not slept during the process of recording of all recordings used in this work.
 Sleeplessness only contains recordings made in intimacy, mainly during the dream process.

 Some recordings have been made only with my presence, other recordings with the company of another person and other ones with the company of two or more people with or without my presence.
 Some nights have been recorded during the whole sleeping process and other nights all sounds, except silence, have been recorded.

-All recordings have been ultra-processed in different phases and in different ways to preserve their identity.
+All recordings have been ultra-processed in different phases and in different ways to preserve our identity.
 Only us we know who we are.

 14 nights were recorded between 2008 and 2020 in different beds, rooms, houses, cities, countries and people.
-14 tracks with at almost 30 hours for an ethereal listening during sleeping-time.
+14 tracks with almost 30 hours for an ethereal listening during sleeping-time.
 Designed for high quality speakers, not for headphones.
 Edited and mastered at “H Studio” and published as 14 copies of SD-Cards by Я – Archives (2020).
+Not for sale!.

 1st Night – 2008 in Madrid with E. & M.